ivo-/navx/README.md

 Navix has an extremely simple core, just a single abstraction called `navigator`.
-Queries and transforms are done by composing navigators into a `path` precisely targeting what you want to retrieve or change.
-Navigators can be composed with any other navigators, allowing sophisticated manipulations to be expressed very concisely.
+Queries and transforms are done by composing navigators into a `path` precisely targeting what you want to select or change.
+Navigators can be composed with other navigators, allowing sophisticated manipulations to be expressed very concisely.

 `Navix` transforms always target precise parts of a data structure, leaving